ecotaxa/ecotaxa_py_client/docs/InstrumentsApi.md

 Instrument Query

-Returns the list of instruments, inside specific project(s).
+Returns the list of instruments, inside specific project(s) or globally.

 ### Example